Stacey A. Langwick

 Research Focus

-In my first book, Bodies, Politics and African Healing: The Matter of Maladies in Tanzania (2011), I examine how healers in Tanzania are generating new ways of conceptualizing the body and bodily threats as they confront a changing therapeutic landscape, dominated by AIDS and malaria.
-In my research and writing of this book, I attend closely to the ontological politics of healing in Tanzania (that is, struggles of who and what are considered legitimate actors).
+All of my work has been deeply committed to ethnographic practice and to the kind of knowledge and engagement that is only possible through ongoing relationship with place over time.
+Yet, this does not mean that the stakes of my arguments are only local.
+My first book, Bodies, Politics and African Healing, examines how healers in Tanzania are generating new ways of conceptualizing the body and bodily threats as they confront a changing therapeutic landscape, dominated by AIDS and malaria.
+Following traditional healers’ refusal to take the biological body in biomedicine as ahistorical and the materiality of threats as self-evident, Bodies, Politics and African Healing intervenes in what was referred to by some as the “ontological turn”; that is, the widespread exploration of existence—as well as ways of knowing—as multiple, negotiated, and as such caught up in the politics of contemporary life.
 In so doing, I tell a new story of colonialism and postcolonialism through the struggles of healers, nurses, doctors, and patients over what constitutes bodies and bodily threats in contemporary Africa.
-I also co-edited Medicine, Mobility and Power in Global Africa (2012), a volume which highlights the transnational circulation of medicines, technologies, experts, bureaucratic models and techniques of care in and out of Africa.
+I also co-edited Medicine, Mobility and Power in Global Africa, a volume which highlights the transnational circulation of medicines, technologies, experts, bureaucratic models and techniques of care in and out of Africa.

-In recent years, my work has been funded by the National Science Foundation, the Wenner-Gren Foundation, the Fulbright Foundation, the Mellon Foundation, the Cornell Society for the Humanities, the Institute for Social Sciences at Cornell and the Einaudi Center for International Studies.
+In recent years, my work has been funded by the National Science Foundation, the Wenner-Gren Foundation, the Fulbright Foundation, the Mellon Foundation, the American Council for Learned Societies (ACLS), the Cornell Society for the Humanities, the Cornell Center for Social Sciences at Cornell, the Einaudi Center for International Studies, the Atkinson Center for Sustainability, and Engaged Cornell.

 Publications